Jerry Jarrett: Early life

-Jarrett was born to Christine "Teeny" Jarrett (1923–1998) in Nashville on September 4, 1942.
+Jarrett was born to Christine "Teeny" Jarrett (1923–1998) in Nashville, Tennessee on September 4, 1942.
 His parents divorced when he was three.
 To support Jerry Jarrett and his sister, Christine began working as a ticket vendor at the Nashville Hippodrome for Nick Gulas and Roy Welch, the promoters of NWA Mid-America.
 Over time Christine Jarrett was given more responsibility by Gulas and Welch, and by the early-1970s, she was promoting shows on their behalf in Indiana and Kentucky.
 At the age of seven, Jerry Jarrett began selling programs for Gulas and Welch.

 After receiving a hardship driving license at the age of 14, Jarrett began promoting professional wrestling events: renting buildings, advertising shows, constructing the ring, selling tickets, and stocking refreshments.
 He worked as a promoter until enrolling in Peabody College.
 After graduating in 1963, Jarrett worked four years for the Murray Ohio Manufacturing Company as a purchasing agent before deciding to pursue a career in professional wrestling.
 He began working for Welch and Gulas as an office assistant and became a referee by default after a referee was a no-show.